sagarp4/enhanced-auth-service/README.md

 #### 2. Login Functionality
    - Registered users can securely log in to their accounts.

-#### 3. Social Media Integration
+#### 3. Social Media Authentication
-   - Users have the flexibility to log in or register using popular social media services such as Google, Facebook, Twitter, or GitHub.
+   - Unfortunately, due to time constraints, integration of social media authentication services such as Google, Facebook, Twitter, or GitHub has not been implemented in this version of the project.
+While this feature enhances user convenience and accessibility, it requires additional setup and configuration.
+It's worth noting that services like Passport package in NestJS provide robust support for integrating social media authentication, which can be explored in future iterations of the project.

 #### 4. Logout Capability
    - Users can safely sign out of their accounts when they're done using the platform.